sjoonk/backbone-broccoli/README.md

-Building Backbone.js app with Broccoli as build tool
+A Backbone.js app skeleton with Broccoli as a build tool
 =====

 How to use: